Puppets Holiday Special!

 Macbeth: A Tale of the Conqueror and the Conquered

 From our work in Los Angeles’s prisons and skid row we have developed Macbeth: A tale of the conqueror and the conquered!
 This original take on the classic tale of Macbeth hopes to raise awareness of the consequences of lust for power and ambition on society.
 The production uses visual theater techniques such as shadow, theater, animation and puppetry to tell this tale and make its message accessible for any audience despite language barriers.

-This production was a part of the No Labels, No Walls Festival and the performances took place in Finland!
+This production was part of the No Labels, No Walls Festival and the performances took place in Finland!

 No Labels No Walls Movement

-In 2018 we formed Strindberg Laboratory in Finland and with Kukunori, a Finnish association dedicated to mental wellness, formed the No Labels No Walls movement and festival.
+In 2018 we formed with Kukunori, a Finnish association dedicated to mental wellness, The No Labels No Walls movement and festival.

 Art.
 Culture.
 Action.
 Happens when there are no labels, no walls!
 We know that separation is never equal and integration, especially among marginalized community members, is difficult.
 That is why we have brought together diverse organizations and individuals to form the No Labels, No Walls movement and festival.
 During the festival we had over 50 events that featured artists and organizations transforming their communities using art!
 Join us!

 Miracle in Skid Row